Lorenzo Maitani

 Lorenzo Maitani (c.
 1275–1330) was the Italian architect and sculptor primarily responsible for the construction and decoration of the façade of Orvieto Cathedral.

-Maitani established his reputation in Siena and was called to supervise the construction at Orvieto in 1308 when the unprecedented height and span of the cathedral's vaults and arches presented unforeseen difficulties.
-In 1310 he received the title capomaestro of the cathedral and became, in addition, overseer of bridges and civic buildings.
+Maitani established his reputation in Siena and was called to supervise the construction at Orvieto in 1308 when the height and span of the cathedral's vaults and arches raised problems.
+In 1310 he received the title capomaestro of the cathedral and also became overseer of bridges and civic buildings.